Greece Moments Greece Moments

 Fellos Beach

 The long bay in the northwest of the island is especially popular with the locals.
 Since there is no operator, everyone brings their own umbrella or uses the shade of the tamarisk trees.
 The coarse sandy beach slopes very gently into the crystal clear sea.
-Through the wind-protected location there are usually hardly any waves.
+Thanks to its wind-protected location, there are usually hardly any waves.

 fellos beach andros straende